Ajwain—sometimes called ajowan—is a commonly used Ayurvedic spice. It tastes like caraway or thyme, only stronger.

-According to ayurveda, ajwain is a powerful cleanser.
+According to Ayurveda, ajwain is a powerful cleanser.
 It is helpful for stimulating the appetite and enhancing digestion.
 It is recommended to help alleviate gas and discomfort in the stomach.
 It is also helpful for the functioning of the respiratory system and the kidneys.

-Ajwain is commonly added to deep-fried foods, such as fritters, in Indian cooking, to help ease of digestion.
+Ajwain is commonly added to deep-fried foods, such as fritters, in Indian cooking, to help ease digestion.
 A pinch added to buttermilk or digestive lassi can promote digestion if taken after lunch.
 Add a pinch to rice as it is cooking, for aroma and flavor.